JohnManalac/midd-foodie/README.md

 <!-- Improved compatibility of back to top link: See: https://github.com/othneildrew/Best-README-Template/pull/73 -->
 <a name="readme-top"></a>
 <!--
-*** Thanks for checking out the Best-README-Template.
-If you have a suggestion
-*** that would make this better, please fork the repo and create a pull request
-*** or simply open an issue with the tag "enhancement".
-*** Don't forget to give the project a star!
-*** Thanks again!
-Now go create something AMAZING! :D -->
+-->

 <!-- PROJECT SHIELDS -->
 <!--
-*** I'm using markdown "reference style" links for readability.
+*** Markdown "reference style" links are used for readability.
 *** Reference links are enclosed in brackets [ ] instead of parentheses ( ).
 *** See the bottom of this document for the declaration of the reference variables
 *** for contributors-url, forks-url, etc. This is an optional, concise syntax you may use.